mkuzmick/watch-together/documentation/documentation/4-next-steps-with-slack.md

     const { WebClient } = require('@slack/web-api');
     const web = new WebClient(process.env.SLACK_BOT_TOKEN);
     ```
-    if you are continuing on from the earlier tutorials, we'll be putting this at the top of the file that holds all our slack routes (`/routes/slack.js`).
-Note: you want to make sure that you are configuring your environment variables with dotenv BEFORE you require the routes that reference those environment variables - check out `/app.js`.
+    if you are continuing on from the earlier tutorials, we'll be putting this at the top of the file that holds all our slack routes (`/routes/slack.js`). **Note**: make sure that you are configuring your environment variables with dotenv BEFORE you require the routes that reference those environment variables - check out `/app.js`.
 3. then let's add a new route and call a method.
 You should really try a bunch of them, but to get us started let's list all the channels our bot has access to at `/slack/channels`.
 In `slack.js` add a new route like so
     ```
     router.get('/channels', async function(req, res, next){